epicjung/LVI_SAM_fixed/README.md

 ## Modification

 - Custom extrinsic parameters are adopted in the code.
-- The original code assumes there are no translations among sensors.
-Now extrinsic parameters including the translation and rotation among IMU, Camera, LiDAR in .yaml in the ```config``` folder are correctly used.
+- The original code assumes there are no translation between the sensors.
+Now extrinsic parameters including both translation and rotation among IMU, Camera, LiDAR in .yaml in the ```config``` folder are correctly used.

 ---

-## Compile
+## Warnings

-You can use the following commands to download and compile the package.
+- Currently, the code is modified to use the ```Ouster``` lidar sensor.
+- If you want to use the velodyne sensor, you have to uncomment (https://github.com/epicjung/LVI_SAM_fixed/blob/311368c75e3be5cc1fc631ef257bbae501b3f605/src/lidar_odometry/imageProjection.cpp#L4-L17)
 ```
 cd ~/catkin_ws/src
 git clone https://github.com/TixiaoShan/LVI-SAM.git